 Meet Dr. Tara Power

-Dr. Tara Power’s background includes professional roles, numerous research publications and a significant breadth and depth of clinical experience.
-Her work specializes in assessment and therapy with adults dealing with stress and anxiety disorders, mood and depression issues, trauma, health behaviors (smoking, food/eating issues, substance misuse, exercise), coping with cancer and chronic illness, life transition issues and sports performance.
+Dr. Tara’s background includes professional roles, numerous research publications and a significant breadth and depth of clinical experience.
+Her work specializes in assessment and therapy with adults dealing with stress and anxiety disorders, mood and depression issues, trauma, health behaviors (smoking, food/eating issues, substance misuse, exercise), coping with cancer and chronic illness, life transition issues and sport performance.

 As a Ph.D. level psychologist, Dr. Tara has been extensively trained in general mental health as well as the specialized areas of health and sports psychology.
 Her clinical health psychology experience includes work with patients diagnosed with cancer, chronic disease, spinal cord and brain injury, chronic pain, fertility issues, treatment decision making, and sleep disorders.
 With respect to disease prevention, she has worked with smoking cessation, food/eating issues, and weight-loss.

-With the client’s permission, Dr. Tara also has a therapy trained dog that often accompanies her in session.
+Dr. Tara also has a therapy dog that often accompanies her in session.
 “Roxanne” is a support trained therapy dog and a member of the therapy team at EmPOWERment Health.
 With a client’s permission, she is present for most therapy sessions and often assists Dr. Tara in relaxation and mindfulness work.
 As a poodle mix, she is non-shedding and as hypoallergenic as is possible in a canine.

 Power, T.E., Swartzman, L.C., & Robinson, J.W (2011).
 Cognitive-emotional decision making (CEDM): A framework of patient medical decision making.
 Patient Education and Counseling 83(2) 163-169.